Home

 9. Some citrus oils are light sensitizing.
 Avoid direct sunlight and tanning beds 12 -24 hours to avoid rash and dark pigmentation.
 Single oils and blends that contain citrus include lemon, orange, tangerine, grapefruit, bergamot, white angelica, citrus fresh, and joy.

 10. Certain oils should always be diluted.
-They are considered hot oils and can burn the skin.
+They are considered "hot oils" and can burn the skin.
 These include thyme, oregano, clove, savory, lemongrass, cinnamon bark and leaf.

-14. Before taking “GRAS” (generally regarded as safe) essential oils internally, always dilute in a capsule filled with vegetable oil or mix it with a teaspoon of honey, agave, or olive oil.
+13. Before taking “GRAS” (generally regarded as safe) essential oils internally, always dilute in a capsule filled with vegetable oil or mix it with a teaspoon of honey, agave, or olive oil.
 You can also mix a drop in with rice, soy or almond milk.

 Essential Oil Safety for Babies and Children